AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/converting-comma-seperated-string-to-array.md

 ---
 # Converting comma separated string into string array {#setting-value-of-json-data-element-in-aem-forms-workflow}

-When your form is based on a form data model which has an array of strings as an input parameter, you will need to manipulate the submitted adaptive form data to insert an array of strings.
-As an example if you have bound a checkbox field to a form data model element of type string array, the data from the checkbox field will be in a comma separated string format.
+When your form is based on a form data model which has an array of strings as an input parameter, you need to manipulate the submitted adaptive form data to insert an array of strings.
+As an example if you have bound a checkbox field to a form data model element of type string array, the data from the checkbox field is in a comma separated string format.
 The sample code listed below shows you how to replace the comma separated string with an array of strings.

 ## Create a process step

 A process step is used in an AEM workflow when we want our workflow to execute a certain logic.
 The process step can be associated with a ECMA script or an OSGi service.
-Our custom process step will execute the OSGi service
+Our custom process step executes the OSGi service.

 The submitted data is in the following format.
 The businessUnits element's value is a comma separated string, that needs to be converted into an array of string.

 ![submitted-data](assets/submitted-data-string.png)

 The input data for the rest endpoint associated with the form data model expects an array of strings as shown in this screen shot.
-The custom code in the process step will convert the submitted data in to the correct format.
+The custom code in the process step converts the submitted data in to the correct format.

 ![fdm-string-array](assets/string-array-fdm.png)

 We pass the JSON object path and the element name to the process step.
-The code in the process step will replace the comma separated values of the element into an array of strings.
+The code in the process step replaces the comma separated values of the element into an array of strings.
  ![process-step](assets/create-string-array.png)

 >[!NOTE]